-Look after each child’s needs
+1. Look after each child’s needs

 Although children need to learn about sharing, it’s also helpful if they have some special things of their own that they don’t have to share.
 A little bit of private space – even just a drawer that siblings can’t get into – is a good idea too.

-Set clear family rules
+2. Set clear family rules

-Three tips for making rules stick
+Here are some tips for making rules work:

 - Involve children in setting up rules.
 This will help your children remember them.
-Even three-year-olds might be able to contribute to the discussion.

 - Follow through every time children bend or break the rules.
 Start with a friendly reminder – ‘Are we all speaking nicely to each other?’
 Then give another chance.
 If children still break the rules, use an agreed consequence.
-This could be taking away whatever they’re fighting about for a short time.

-Set up routines
+3. Set up routines

-A sample routine
+A sample routine might look like this:

 - Television: Samantha chooses the program from 6.30-7 pm.
 Jake chooses from 7.30-8 pm (after Samantha has gone to bed).